Synthetic Fibre - Definition, Examples, Uses, FAQs

 Download EBook

-Uses of synthetic fibre
+Uses of Synthetic Fibre

 For non-textile applications, a variety of synthetic fibres are utilised.
 Some of these are combined with natural fibres to create sophisticated fabrics that combine the best of both worlds.
 A stretchable fabric used for shirting and other clothing materials is an example of this method.
 Synthetic clothes are therefore popular.
 It not only improves the appearance and feel of the product, but it also improves the quality.

-Following are some uses along with the properties of synthetic fibres.
+The following are some uses along with the properties of synthetic fibres.

 Uses of synthetic fibre: Rayon